oraclize/docs/source/includes/_ethereum.md

 Just as when __[paying for queries using ETH](http://docs.oraclize.it/#ethereum-best-practices-pre-calculating-the-query-price)__, when paying using a token it is also possible to pre-calculate a query-price via: `oraclize_getPriceERC20(<datasource>);`.
 This returns the next query price expressed in units of the token that the your contract has set as its `customTokenPayment`.

 Additional parameters may be passed to get prices for more specific query types.
 See the information to the right for a full list of `oraclize_getPriceERC20` function overloads.
-All overloaded versions of the `oraclize_getPrice` helper function have the `view` visibility specifier and so are free for your contract to call.

 <aside class="notice">
 Note that the first query to the Provable service is _free_, and so the first call to `oraclize_getPriceERC20` from any contract with a gas limit and/or gas price that is _less than or equal_ to the default values will result in the function _correctly_ returning `0`.